napari/docs/docs/naps/9-multiple-canvases.md

 * `ViewerModel` will own a *list* of `CanvasModel` objects
 * `QtViewer` will own a *list* of `VispyCanvas` objects
 * `VispyLayer` subclasses will hold references to their `Layer` (for rendering information) as well as a `LayerSlice` (for data)
-* The LayerSlicer will need to update the sync and async callbacks[^async-only] to pass a canvas parameter where the resulting sliced data will be stored, rather than storing it on the layer itself.
+* The LayerSlicer will need to update the sync and async callbacks to pass a canvas parameter where the resulting sliced data will be stored, rather than storing it on the layer itself.
 Slice task cancellation logic will need to be revisited accordingly.
     * async callback: `LayerSlicer._on_slice_done`
     * sync callback: `Layer._slice_dims`
 * Callbacks (interaction, events) will need to be specifically connected to individual `CanvasModel` objects where relevant (dims, camera) rather than the `ViewerModel`.